-A. The original digital files from body worn video recorders will be downloaded and stored on a designated storage location to prevent destruction.
-Deputies will make every reasonable attempt to download video and audio files at the end of their work week allowing files to be downloaded over their regular days off.
-If storage capacity is reached prior to a deputy's regular days off, the body worn video recorders will be downloaded at the end of the shift.
+- A. The original digital files from body worn video recorders will be downloaded and stored on a designated storage location to prevent destruction.
+Deputies will make every reasonable attempt to download video and audio files at the end of their work week, allowing files to be downloaded over their regular days off.
+If storage capacity is reached prior to a deputy's regular days off, the body worn video recorders will be downloaded as soon as possible. - B. Non-evidentiary video and audio recordings will be retained on the designated storage location for sixty (60) days, after their creation (KDLA Records Retention Schedule L6949). - C. Certain evidentiary videos will require the BWV Coordinator to review the case status of the video for further retention or for purging.
+Other evidentiary videos will be designated for automatic purging.

-- B. Non-evidentiary video and audio recordings will be retained on the designated storage location for thirty (30) days, after their creation.
-The system will then designate the video/audio for automatic deletion after an additional thirty (30) days. - C. Evidentiary video and audio recordings will be retained for a minimum period of time as listed below.
-The system will then designate the audio/video for automatic deletion after an additional thirty (30) days. - 1.
-Eighty (80) years: